-As for the skills: If you are not used to software like Illustrator or Photoshop, the learning curve is quite steep.
-I would recommend going pro with Canva to let you create illustrations in a very user-friendly way.
+As for the skills: If you are not used to software like Illustrator or Photoshop, the learning curve is steep.
+So I would recommend going pro with Canva to let you create illustrations in a very user-friendly way.

-This article will give you a good impression of the user-friendliness of Canva: Check it out
+This article will give you a good impression of the user-friendliness of Canva: Check it out.

 4. Affiliate Marketing

 I mentioned using affiliate links in the paragraph about blogging, but affiliate marketing is much more than placing links in a text.